minho42/blog/public/2022-04-14-firebase-security-rules-likes/index.md

 Adding user to the liked user list is same as creating a new one: any authenticated user is allowed to do so.

-**But removing user from list (without deleting the document) must make sure user is only allowed to remove himself/herself from the liked uesrs list.**
+**But removing user from list (without deleting the document) must make sure user is only allowed to remove himself/herself from the liked users list.**

 How to make such a rule?